|Apr/May 2018 Fiction|

 I dislike Zooey Deschanel very freaking much.

-Now, it's not like that.
+It's not like that anymore.
 Now, I can decide something to do without being worried about how it will affect my Narrative Arc, my Love Interest, my Family.
 I don't have to balance these competing desires to create intriguing drama, to create conflict.
 I don't have to worry about achieving an ambitious Want.
 My only Want is to be left alone, to make decisions for myself that aren't about My Story, that aren't about me being the center of attention.

 Anyways, my life is mostly good now.
 One of my favorite roles is Grumbling But Passionate Librarian because I get to maintain the silence of the room.
 I get to keep everything still.
 I get to sit and think and think and think and not have to come to any conclusion.
 I can think just for the sake of thinking or not think just for the sake of not thinking.